yiwensong/ploggo/youtube_uploader/README.md

 # youtube_uploader

-This is a lightweight python program that will take all videos in a directory and upload it to youtube.
+This is a lightweight python program that will take all videos (currently only looks at .mp4 files) in a directory and upload it to youtube.

 ## Setup
 You will need to acquire a client secret from google following this doc: